niuers/niuers.github.io/_posts/2021-03-22-Customize Python Sort.md

 3. Provide a cumstom comparison function
     * Write a comparison function that returns either negative, 0, or positive number, with `(item1, item2)` as arguments
+        * A comparison function is any callable that accept two arguments, compares them, and returns a negative number for less-than, zero for equality, or a positive number for greater-than.
     * Use `functools.cmp_to_key` to change it to key

     ```